XYCynthiaT/cv/content/post/point-rstudio-to-hpc/index.md

 # Summary for listings and search engines
-summary: Analyzing large datasets (e.g., scRNAseq matrix) using R on a personal computer can be challenging as some steps take hours.
-Although we can run R on HPC, it's not optimal for interactive coding.
-Therefore, I'd like to share my experiences running R on HPC using [RStudio Server](https://www.rstudio.com/products/rstudio/#rstudio-server) and the [remoter R package](https://cran.r-project.org/web/packages/remoter/vignettes/remote_machines.pdf).
+summary: Analyzing large datasets with R utilizing an IDE on HPC clusters.

 # Link this post with a project
 projects: []